About your Guide

 It is very important never to touch or disturb anything in the caverns, especially something of an archeological nature.
 Today adventurous Scuba divers can safely visit this enchanted and awesome place!!!

-The water is so clear and the colors so shining that once you are immersed every distance seems quite small.
+The water is so clear and the colors so shining that once you are immersed every distance seems quite short.

 Safety Limitations